This page provides information if you are interested in keeping other pets or have questions about how pests can be managed.

 - 3 metres from any dwelling on any adjoining land in separate ownership or occupation.

 You are allowed to keep bees as a hobby.
 You can keep 2 recreational beehives only.

-If you want to keep more than 2 hives you must be registered as an apiarist with the Department of Environment and Primary Industries.
+If you want to keep more than 2 hives you must be registered as an apiarist with the Department of Environment, Land, Water and Planning.

 What to do if you see a snake

 If you see a snake do not approach it or attempt to touch or kill it.

 Snakes are found throughout Yarra and it is important to remember that they are in their natural habitat.

 We will not remove snakes from private property.

 - If you discover a snake on your property you will need to contact a professional snake handler to remove the snake.

 - To discourage snakes from entering your property, keep your grass short and your garden well maintained and free from rubbish.